WARTIME ADVISORY | LEVEL 4 | CYBER CONFLICT

 Research and Innovation

-One of DroneWarz most significant contributions was the EC-Council Drone Hacking drone hacking workshop course development.
+One of DroneWarz most significant contributions was the EC-Council Drone Hacking workshop course development.
 This 2020 contribution to the industry allowed DroneWarz to pass our program advancements forward to one of our most appreciated sponsors, EC-Council and STORM.

 EC-COUNCIL WORKSHOP